paulroho/paulroho.github.io/_posts/2014-10-01-Building-Apps-With-Facebook.md

 People are using 27 apps

-If your referelals from Facebook are below 25% you are doing something wrong
+> "If your referelals from Facebook are below 25% you are doing something wrong."

 Applinks (Mobile deeplinks) 3B+